reiniercriel/safe-chain/README.md

 >
 > Starting from version 1.1.0, Aikido Safe Chain now provides complete protection for all package managers.
 We've changed how we block malicious packages: instead of checking which packages are being installed, we run a lightweight proxy server that intercepts and blocks downloads of packages containing malware.
 This means full dependency tree protection for all package managers, not just npm.

-The Aikido Safe Chain **prevents developers from installing malware** on their workstations through npm, npx, yarn, pnpm and pnpx.
+The Aikido Safe Chain **prevents developers from installing malware** on their workstations through npm, npx, yarn, pnpm, pnpx, bun, and bunx.
 It's **free** to use and does not require any token.

-The Aikido Safe Chain wraps around the [npm cli](https://github.com/npm/cli), [npx](https://github.com/npm/cli/blob/latest/docs/content/commands/npx.md), [yarn](https://yarnpkg.com/), [pnpm](https://pnpm.io/), and [pnpx](https://pnpm.io/cli/dlx) to provide extra checks before installing new packages.
-This tool will detect when a package contains malware and prompt you to exit, preventing npm, npx, yarn, pnpm or pnpx from downloading or running the malware.
+The Aikido Safe Chain wraps around the [npm cli](https://github.com/npm/cli), [npx](https://github.com/npm/cli/blob/latest/docs/content/commands/npx.md), [yarn](https://yarnpkg.com/), [pnpm](https://pnpm.io/), [pnpx](https://pnpm.io/cli/dlx), [bun](https://bun.sh/), and [bunx](https://bun.sh/docs/cli/bunx) to provide extra checks before installing new packages.
+This tool will detect when a package contains malware and prompt you to exit, preventing npm, npx, yarn, pnpm, pnpx, bun, or bunx from downloading or running the malware.

 ![demo](./docs/safe-package-manager-demo.png)

 Aikido Safe Chain works on Node.js version 18 and above and supports the following package managers:

-- ✅ **npm**:
+- ✅ **npm**
 - ✅ **npx**
 - ✅ **yarn**
 - ✅ **pnpm**
 - ✅ **pnpx**
 - ✅ **bun**
+- ✅ **bunx**

 # Usage